qyh214/wow_addons_private_use/AddOns/WeakAuras/Libs/LibSpellRange-1.0/README.md

 *   Allows ranged checking based on both spell name and spellID.
 *   Works correctly with replacement spells that will not work using Blizzard's IsSpellInRange method alone.
+*   Attempts to works with pet spells via the action bar API, which as of some indeterminate recent WoW version no longer work with IsSpellInRange.

 ### `SpellRange.IsSpellInRange(spell, unit)` - Improved `IsSpellInRange`